-The purpose of this study is to develop and test empowering patient education program for adults with periodontitis.
+The purpose of this study was to develop and test empowering patient education program for adults with periodontitis.
 Design is randomized control trial.
 The ultimate goal is to develop dental patient education to become more empowering so that individuals have competence to take care of themselves.

 Järvinen, M. (2020).
 Support of oral self-care, especially among patients with periodontitis – The role of dental hygienists and dental nurses.
 Annales Universitatis Turkuensis.
 Series Medica-Odontologica D 1482.
 University of Turku, Turku.
 (Doctoral dissertation)